hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 ## Testing

-- The backend will be available at `http://localhost:3000`.
+- After starting both frontend and backend, Hedgedoc will be available at `http://localhost:3000`.

-- The frontend will be available at `http://localhost:3001`.
+**Note:** If you only started the frontend, it will be available at `http://localhost:3001`.

-**Note:** The backend proxies requests to the frontend, so you can also point your browser at the backend.
+**Note:** If you want to use Hedgedoc with the real backend, point your browser at `http://localhost:3000`, as the backend proxies requests to the frontend and you'll get CORS errors if you try to use the frontend directly.